helenegr/todo-app-frontend/README.md

 When the application starts load all todos from the server, this can be done either before the application starts or async.

 As a plus the application should be able to:
-* mark all as done and submit that
+* update all to completed
 * delete all completed todos
 * only display completed todos
 * only display not completed todos